phuongwj/my-notes/aws-certified-cloud-practitioner/4-aws-global-infrastructure.md

 A fault level is a collection of fault domains.

 The scope of a fault domain could be:
-- specific servers in a rack
+- Specific servers in a rack
-- an entire rack in a data center
+- An entire rack in a data center
-- an entire room in a data center
+- An entire room in a data center
-- the entire data center building
+- The entire data center building

 It's up to the Cloud Service Provider (CSPs) to define the boundaries of a domain.
 AWS abstracts it all away so you don't have to think about it.
 But just to compare it against Azure, you actually define your fault domain.
 You might say that "make sure this workload is never running on the same VM on the same rack for these things", and you might like that level of control.

 ![Fault Level & Fault Domain Example](/aws-certified-cloud-practitioner/assets/fault-ex.jpg "Fault Level & Fault Domain Example")

 Data centers can also have fault domains within them.
-Maybe that have one particular room and that room is secure, so like if there's fire in that room, it's not going to affect the other rooms.
+Maybe that have one particular room and that room is secure, so like if there's fire in that room, it's not going to affect the other rooms (Although realistically, if there’s a fire in one room, the whole data center would probably catch on fire 😂).

 Each Amazon Region is designed to be completely **isolated** from the other Amazon Regions.
 - This achieves the greatest possible fault tolerance and stability.